zoolanders/documentation/src/essentials-for-yootheme-pro/access/rules/site.md

 ## URL

 Validates if the site `current url` matches the pattern.
+It is worth noting that the part after the `#`, also known as the fragment identifier, is never sent to the server with the request, therefore cannot be evaluated.

 ![Url Rule](./assets/rule-url.png)